Idoy-tea/BoTaCin/README.md

-BoTaCin is Bot Trading Micin.
+BoTaCin is Discord Bot Trading Micin.
 A bot with data activity crypto exchange like Binance